 Before we jump in, here are a couple of important things to know about how naming conventions work:

-- Naming conventions are applied per project: To apply the same naming convention across multiple projects, you will need to manually update this setting for each project.
+- Naming conventions are applied per project: To apply the same naming convention across multiple projects, you’ll need to manually update this setting for each project.

-- Naming conventions are not retroactive: Events created prior to your naming convention being set up will need to be manually updated to match the naming convention.
-This also applies when the naming convention is updated; those updates will not be applied retroactively.
+- Naming conventions are not retroactive: Events created before your naming convention being set up will need to be manually updated to match the naming convention.
+This also applies when the naming convention is updated; those updates won’t be applied retroactively.

 Admins and Architects can enable and disable the naming conventions feature by navigating to Account > Manage > Data Governance.
 Click the Set Up button to get started.